fdgt-apis/api/README.md

 For more information on what events are available and what parameters they support, check out the [events][events] section.

+## Help & Support

+Need some help using `fdgt`?
+No problem!
+Hop on to the [Trezy Studios Discord][discord] and we'll be happy to help! ❤️

 ## API

 ### Events